Skip to main content

 How do I mark my course ZTC?

 BCIT requires course outlines to be posted online, which is done in the Faculty Service Centre.
-When creating or copying a course outlines, you have the option to mark your course Zero Textbook Cost (ZTC).
+When creating or copying a course outline, you have the option to mark your course Zero Textbook Cost (ZTC).
 This way students will know that they will save money by taking your course.

 How to find OER